Last Updated on 22/05/2023 by mwillerich

 - Do not use Google Maps for driving or walking directions.
 You will be met with a “can’t find a way there” or you will be shown a line from point A to point B. The walking direction will completely ignore the layout of the streets.
 If your destination is close enough, you will be able to get there using your GPS location and direct yourself with the blue dot as you move.
 A very advanced technique indeed!

-- Google Maps works for buses and subways routes.
+- Google Maps works for buses and subway routes.

 Coffee lover?
 You will be spoiled for choice

 South Koreans are coffee lovers so if you like coffee too, you will love Seoul and South Korea.
-I knew before coming to South Korean that Koreans loved their coffee, but not to the extent that they have several cafes on the same street.
+I knew before coming to South Korea that Koreans loved their coffee, but not to the extent that they have several cafes on the same street.
 Chained cafes, themed cafes, cute cafes, there is such a wide variety on offer that you won’t know where to look first.
-They have a “soft spot” for americano, preferably iced.
-Although their coffee is less strong that what I am used to, they taste pretty good.
+They have a “soft spot” for Americano, preferably iced.
+Although their coffee is less strong than what I am used to, they taste pretty good.

 Korean food is amazing

-When I mentioned to people that I was going to South Korea, the comments that people made were either: “be safe” or “eat loads”.
+When I mentioned to people that I was going to South Korea, the comments that people made were either: “Be safe” or “Eat loads”.
 As mentioned before, Korea is a safe country.
-As for eating, I did just that: from convenience store food, restaurant to street food, I made sure to try as much as I could.
+As for eating, I did just that: from convenience store food, and restaurant to street food, I made sure to try as much as I could.

 The food is pretty spicy, but oh so delicious

 Unlike Japanese cuisine, Korean cuisine is very spicy.
-Koreans love their spicy food so much so that everything from sides dishes to mains is covered in the spicy red substance.
+Koreans love their spicy food so much that everything from side dishes to mains is covered in the spicy red substance.
 I love spicy food so I was in my element, but my travel companion who wasn’t used to spicy food had to train her palate and master the phrase “너무 매운 아니 제발 – neomu maeun ani jebal” meaning “not too spicy, please”.
-However, if you ask nicely, they will offer you a less spicy versions.
-Koreans get their beautiful skin allegedly from eating healthy, low-calorie and spicy food which makes them sweat thus help exfoliation…Who says beauty comes easily!
+However, if you ask nicely, they will offer you less spicy versions.
+Koreans get their beautiful skin allegedly from eating healthy, low-calorie and spicy food which makes them sweat and thus helps exfoliation…Who says beauty comes easily?

 Korean chopsticks are harder to use

 Korean chopsticks are a little different in the sense that they are made of metal and are thinner and flatter.
-They prove to be more difficult to use since they are more slippery.
-Try eating you bowl of ramen with metal chopsticks, I can guarantee some hand cramps!
+They prove to be more difficult to use since they are more slippery than the wooden ones.
+Try eating your bowl of ramen with metal chopsticks, I can guarantee some hand cramps!
 Luckily you won’t have to eat your rice with chopsticks Korean eat rice with a spoon!

 Like it?
 Pin it for later!

-Did you know of any of these interesting facts?
+Did you know of any of these interesting facts about South Korea?
 If you have travelled to South Korea, what are the other things, tips to know to know before travelling to South Korea?
 If so, let us know in the comments!